adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 So I asked around.
 I asked in the [Markdown Here Google Group](https://groups.google.com/forum/#!topic/markdown-here/NjQRYcD1mgY/discussion), the [UX StackExchange](http://ux.stackexchange.com/questions/33987/browser-extensions-page-action-or-browser-action), and on [Google+](https://plus.google.com/u/0/112228900913862544865/posts/9HbUjid2UvV).
 These are the sorts of responses I got:

-* "This purely anecdotal, but I work in the web industry, and use chrome everyday, and didn't realise the page actions were clickable.
+* "This [is] purely anecdotal, but I work in the web industry, and use [C]hrome everyday, and didn't realise the page actions were clickable.
 I agree with you that they look more like signifiers than they do clickable buttons."
 * "But I agree that they don't function well as buttons, perhaps this is by the design of the icon (not "raising" the element to give it depth)."
 * "pageAction in the abstract is a great idea, but I always find its use a little jarring.
 And I agree it's not button-like at all, more just informational."